cockpit-project/cockpit/test/avocado/README.md

 $ test/image-prepare fedora-30 # Install code to test
 ```

-Run the [run-tests script](https://github.com/cockpit-project/cockpit/blob/master/test/avocado/run-tests) changing the parameters accordingly for selenium vs pure avocado tests.
+Run the [run-tests script](https://github.com/cockpit-project/cockpit/blob/master/test/avocado/run-tests) with appropriate parameters.

-- For **pure avocado** tests: ``TEST_OS=fedora-30 test/avocado/run-tests``
-- For **selenium** tests:
   - ``bots/image-download selenium # Download a VM image with pre-installed selenium``
-  - ``TEST_OS=fedora-30 test/avocado/run-tests --selenium-tests --browser firefox -v``
+  - ``TEST_OS=fedora-30 test/avocado/run-tests --browser firefox -v``

 Although this is the default way to run avocado tests the run-tests script is configurable and can be changed to run tests against different machines.
-This can be usefull for developing or debugging tests.
+This can be useful for developing or debugging tests.
 Check bellow the HACKING section for more details.

 ## Hacking